-If you can choose when to sell investments based on relevant market conditions and wait if needed, the risk of loss is much less than if such flexibility is absent.
+If you can choose when to sell investments based on relevant market conditions and wait if needed, the risk of loss is much less than it is if such flexibility is absent.
 This discretion can be created by holding enough in cash deposits to fund shorter term spending needs.

-However, there are situations where discretion cannot be achieved that way, such as a planned retirement date and an intention to use a pension fund to buy an annuity or the expiry date of an interest only mortgage, which will need to be repaid on or before that date.
+However, there are situations where discretion cannot be achieved that way, such as a planned retirement date and an intention to use your pension fund buy an annuity or the expiry date of an interest only mortgage, which will need to be repaid on or before that date.